Xavi 'thrilled' to sign two-year Al Sadd extension

-Xavi described himself as "thrilled" after signing a two-year contract extension with Al Sadd.

-The Doha club confirmed the news on Thursday in a move that will see the former Barcelona and Spain star still playing at the age of 40.
+The Doha club confirmed the news in a move that will see the former Barcelona and Spain star still playing at the age of 40.

 Xavi won 133 caps for Spain, playing a key role in the side that triumphed in successive European Championships either side of World Cup glory in 2010.